framer

 • Stream (BinaryStream): transfers one framed message payload at a time from the underlying reader into dst.
 The payload bytes are written as-is; this method does not attempt to preserve or reconstruct framer wire format on the destination unless dst is itself a framer.Writer.
 It uses an internal reusable scratch buffer sized by the Reader's ReadLimit; when ReadLimit is zero, a conservative default cap is used (64KiB) and messages exceeding this cap result in ErrTooLong.

-Non-blocking semantics: if the underlying reader or writer returns iox.ErrWouldBlock or iox.ErrMore, WriteTo returns immediately with the progress count (bytes written) and the same semantic error.
+Non-blocking semantics: if the underlying reader or writer returns iox.ErrWouldBlock or iox.ErrMore, WriteTo returns immediately with the progress count and the same control signal.
+Retry WriteTo on the same Reader instance and destination to resume the interrupted transfer.
 Short writes on dst are handled per io.Writer contract.
+If a packet source returns bytes with an error, that source error is reported after the admitted packet is emitted, even if write-side suspension requires a later WriteTo call.

 type Writer